jpegzilla/tsurezure/readme.md

 to build the gem: run `gem build tsurezure.gemspec`. then, install using `gem install tsurezure-version-number`. `version-number` is whatever version is installed based on the `.gemspec` file.

+### commands

+-   `rake install` will install dependencies
+-   `rake check_deps` will install dependencies if not installed
+-   `rake start` will run the server in production mode
+-   `rake dev` will run the server in development mode
+-   `rake dev_silent` will run the server in development mode with no logs

 ### actually using tsurezure:

 as for how to use tsurezure, here's a simple script to get started: